HISTORY OF THE UNIVERSITY OF ARKANSAS

 Did you know...

-- Today, Vol Walker is home to the Fay Jones School of Architecture.
+- Today, Vol Walker is home to the Fay Jones School of Architecture and Design.
 The building's historic structure and new modernist addition provide design students with a chance to see preservation and imagination in tandem.

 - The Chi Omega Greek Theatre, a gift from the national sorority to celebrate its founding at the U of A, was inspired by the design of the open-air amphitheaters of classical Greece.
 It has served as a gathering place for pep rallies, commencements, weddings, concerts and the occasional screening of The Rocky Horror Picture Show.